alfredo-fredo/Experience-Apps/README.md

         </ul>
     </legend>

-<p>Currently in the learning of fullstack web development, with technologies like Vue & Node.js.
+<p style="font-size: 110%;">Currently in the learning of fullstack web development, with technologies like Vue & Node.js.
 <br>Please shoot me a message if you have any questions or just want a chat.
 Have a good day! :-)
 </p>